 This is one of the most important but overlooked steps when you go to sell your vehicle.
 Done well, good photos show off your car in its best possible light.
 They help set proper buyer expectations, and they make it easier to establish trust.

 - Exterior – Start by shooting the exterior in good daylight.
 Get multiple angles of the exterior and try not to get too high or too low.
 Hold the camera at a medium height and frame the car well.

 - Dents and flaws – It may be counterintuitive to take highly detailed photos of damage, but they’ll make sure the buyer knows exactly what they’re buying.
 If you avoid them, it’s only ammo for the buyer to negotiate during the test drive, so save yourself some time and hassle and capture the dents, tire wear, and paint chips.

 - Interior – Get good shots of the driver’s view and don’t forget the odometer and dash.
 Don’t forget the trunk area, which is often an important buyer consideration.
 Get some detail shots of the fabric or leather, as well as interesting interior highlights.

-Paired with your awesome photos, a good description and title is going to help your car stand out from the pack.
+Paired with your awesome photos, a good description and title is going to help your car stand out from the pack and ultimately sell your car faster.
 In the title, Craigslist will add the price and location automatically, so you should start your title with your car’s year, make, and model.

 For the description, keep it skimmable.
 Use bullets and break out the basics (mileage, interior/exterior colors, engine details and horsepower) from the detailed features and options.
 Include a paragraph on its general condition, why you’re selling the car, how you used it, and accepted method of payment (cashier’s check is recommended).
 Feel free to apply your creativity here, but avoid writing too much.